AlvarBer/Persimmon/docs/introduction.md

 Motivation
 ----------
-After learning about Machine Learning on university last year I was able to get an internship working for a company on the algorithmic trading sector.
+After learning about Machine Learning on university last year I was able to get an internship working for a company on the algorithmic trading sector..

 There, amongst other duties, I aided with moving the codebase from MATLAB to Python, and during that process I realised many of my co-workers struggled with